-After demonstrating the effectiveness of our transfer-attack, we now present our second attack, i.e., boundary-attack.
+After demonstrating our transfer attack, we now present our second attack, i.e., boundary attack.
 Since curating auxiliary data requires significant time and monetary investment.
 Thus, we relax this assumption in this attack.
 The adversary does not have a shadow dataset to train a shadow model.
 All they could rely on is the predicted label from the target model.
 To the best of our knowledge, this is by far the most strict setting for membership inference against ML models.
 In the following section, we start with the key intuition description.
 Then, we introduce the attack methodology.
 In the end, we present the evaluation results.